CRC-FONDA/FORCE2NXF-Rangeland/docs/usage.md

 --dem '[path to dem root]'
 ```

+The digital elevation model can also be provide as a tar archive.
+In this case it is mandatory to set `--dem_tar` to true.
+Moreover, within the tar archive, the structure explained above has to be in place.
+In the example above `<dem_file>.vrt` and `<dem_tifs>/` would need to be in the top level of the archive.

 ### Water Vapor Database (WVDB)

 For atmospheric correction of Landsat data, information on the atmospheric water vapor content is necessary.